Accelerated Reliability Testing

-Through accelerated testing Intertek will work with you to uncover design defects or weaknesses that may not have been realized during product design.
+Through Accelerated Reliability Testing Intertek will work with you to uncover design defects or weaknesses that may not have been realized during product design

 Accelerated reliability uses a simple premise and some complex math to achieve a reliability estimate of a product for particular conditions.
 As a particular source of stress is increased, time to failure exponentially decreases.
 This effect is used to design the accelerated reliability test.